-The Program in Dance familiarizes students with creative, performative, and analytical approaches to dance through exposure to professional choreographers, dancers, critics, and scholars.
-While pursuing a liberal arts education, students have the opportunity to undertake demanding, studio-based courses with dance professionals.
-The program provides advanced courses for the pre-professional dancer in addition to offering courses open to students who have never danced.
-The creation of original work, both choreographic and written, is emphasized alongside rigorous technical training.
-The program supports multiple performance opportunities each year, ranging from full professional productions in the Berlind Theatre with choreography by faculty, guests, and students to site-specific interdisciplinary thesis projects and independent experimental work.
-Students with a special, perhaps even a career, interest in dance can choose to earn a program certificate.
+The program’s depth, diversity, and flexibility nurture beginners and challenge pre-professionals.
+While pursuing a liberal arts education, students have the opportunity to undertake demanding, studio-based courses with faculty and visiting artists.
+The creation of original work, both choreographic and written, is emphasized alongside expansive, rigorous training.
+The program supports multiple performance opportunities each year, ranging from full professional productions in the Berlind Theatre with choreography by faculty and guests, to site-specific interdisciplinary thesis projects and independent experimental work.
+Students with a special interest – possibly even a career interest – in dance can choose to earn a program certificate.